Introduction

 By Bus

-Alternatively, you can take a bus from Oranienburg to the camp.
-Bus lines 804 and 821 run regularly between Oranienburg and Sachsenhausen.
-Check the bus schedules at the station or use a journey planner app for accurate timings.
+Oranienburg to the camp can also be reached by bus.
+Bus lines 804 and 821 are regular services between Oranienburg and Sachsenhausen.
+Get the timing check from the station or a journey planner app.

 The Appellplatz